rackerlabs/support-how-to/content/how-to/create-a-dns-server/index.md

 };
 ```

-### 3. Configure a list of IP addresses or network ranges that we trust.
+#### 3. Configure a list of trusted IP addresses or network ranges

-Above the options block, we will create a new block called *acl*.
+Above the **options** block in the file, create a new block called **acl**.
 Create a label for
 the ACL group that you are configuring.
-In this example, we will call the group *rackspace*.
+The following example calls the ACL group *rackspace*:

 ```sh
 acl rackspace {